 A proper ‘puente’

-The other great news is that this year, 12th October falls on a Tuesday, which means the vast majority of Spaniards will turn the holiday into a ‘puente’ – or long weekend.
+The other great news is that in 2021, 12th October falls on a Tuesday, which means the vast majority of Spaniards will turn the holiday into a ‘puente’ – or long weekend.
 Puente means bridge in Spanish, and so Monday is also a holiday as it’s a “bridge” between the Sunday and holiday Tuesday.

 Fiestas, parades and processions

 The day is celebrated in many ways across Spain, with the red and yellow of the Spanish flag as the focal point.

 In Alhaurin de la Torre (where Upsticks is based), we have flower beds planted with red and yellow roses and a full street covered in red and yellow parasols.
 To give you an idea of how popular this event is in Spain, a local restaurant owner told us that this year, people started to book tables in August!

 As well as an excuse to get together with family and friends, the holiday is also an opportunity for local talent to show their skills.
 This year in Malaga city there will be 19 local bands performing over the course of the day, alongside the more traditional celebrations – you can read more here.

 The Mayor of Almeria has gone all in with the decorations around the city, so if you’re in that area, it’s definitely worth a visit.

 As the capital city, Madrid has the biggest party.
 Led by King Felipe and the Spanish Prime Minister Pedro Sanchez, the celebrations are always televised, with a flyover from the Patrulla Agula (Spanish Red Arrows) being one of the highlights.
 There are parades from the various branches of the Spanish military and police forces, and the event culminates in spectacular fashion, with a parachutist delivering a flag to the Spanish king.